UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 The Arrow of Pi Beta Phi.
 There are a total of 455 unique values.
 This element contains the names of individually titled parts that make up the larger resource.
 It is used to provide more detailed information on the content of a resource in a non-structured way.
 Note that punctuation separating part titles varies depending on the string values being separated.
-The following punctuation is present in UTK's :code:`tableOfContents` elements: " -- ", " - ", and ";".
+The following punctuation is present in UT's :code:`tableOfContents` elements: " -- ", " - ", and ";".

 Justification
 -------------